-Now, if all children were the same - temperament, learning styles, etc - we could assume that the above choices have the same affect and a right and wrong could be determined.
-There are countless parenting books that seem to make sense, but only contradict the next one.
+Now, if all children were the same - temperament, learning styles, etc - we could assume that the above choices have the same effect and a right and wrong could be determined.
+There are countless parenting books that seem to make sense but only contradict the next one you pick up.
 The Bible has some parenting advice too, but as scripture is open to interpretation even seemingly clear rules seem gray.

 It can seem overwhelming when you start to stack all these choices into a list and start googling the pros and cons or even discussing them with friends.
 If you had great parents you might just try and copy what they did or if you had horrible parents you might go the opposite way.
 Peer pressure, social media and the government only make it harder to make these choices.
 Fears start to shape your parenting - fear your friends will think you are too strict or too lenient, fear that others will think your kids are spoiled or lacking in some way, and fear if you discipline too hard the government will take your kids away or if you don't discipline enough your kids will end up a juvenile delinquent.

 Sometimes we have to agree to disagree with what is best for our children too.
 After all, our children are not going to be exposed to, or go through all the same things as another's children.
-But instead of letting our choices divide us, we should allow the decision making process to unite us in prayer for God's direction for each other and be ok when God guides others differently.
+But instead of letting our choices divide us, we should allow the decision-making process to unite us in prayer for God's direction for each other and be okay when God guides others differently.
 He places the children and He is trustworthy!

 My Current Mantra